PIX3LFLUX/HSmartKArt-EE/README.md

 Following figure shows the structure behind the configuration file.
 ![Configuration file structure](images/xmlconfig.png)

-The configuration file describes the device running the MQTT Bridge and the modules connected to it.
+The configuration file describes the device running the CAN-to-MQTT Bridge and the modules connected to it.
 The modules are the sensors or ECUs connected to the CAN bus.
 Each module is described by a name and its location on the vehicle.
 The section `<FRAME>` describes the mapping of the sensor signals onto the CAN frames of the module.
 A module may contain multiple `<FRAME>` sections.
 Each section describes a CAN frame that will be read from the bus and transmitted on a MQTT topic.
 The topic is automatically created using the following pattern:
 ```bash
 DEVICE/MODULE/LOCATION/dataCAN
 ```
 The subtopics in UPPER CASE are specified in the XML configuration file.
 See provided configuration file for reference.
-These topics are customizable by editing the configuration file and updating the MQTT Bridge with the new file.
+These topics are customizable by editing the configuration file and updating the CAN-to-MQTT Bridge with the new file.
 The subtopic `dataCAN` is fixed and serves as channel for CAN data traffic.

 #### Configuration update
-To update the configuration of an MQTT Bridge simply publish the new XML configuration file on the configuration topic of the corresponding device.
+To update the configuration of an CAN-to-MQTT Bridge simply publish the new XML configuration file on the configuration topic of the corresponding device.
 The device will automatically apply the received configuration file and resume to normal operation, transmitting the CAN frames specified in the new configuration file on the topic `DEVICE/MODULE/LOCATION/dataCAN`.
 The device configuration topics have the following pattern:
 ```bash
 DEVICE/config
 ```